Yo-Maxwill/3dforest/README.txt

 3DFOREST application
 created as a part of PhD thesis at VUKOZ Czech republic.
-Published under term of BSD licence. created by: Jan trochta j.trochta@gmail.com
+Published under term of GPL v3 license. for more info see LICENSE file

+created by: Jan trochta j.trochta@gmail.com

 INSTALLATION